barumau/pandunia/eng/eng-pandunia.md

 than (as, compared to, relative to) - ka
 thank - fa xukur
 thanks (thank you) - xukre
-thanks to - a xukur de
+thanks to - a xukre de
 that (conjunction) - ki
 that is (in other words, i.e., alias) - alo nam
 that over there - vo